 | Current Share Price | $69.71 | $43.14 |

 As you’ll notice, there is both more open interest and more premium available for the leveraged ETF.
-Now, KO has more than enough liquidity at various strikes to make it a viable trading option.
+Now, to be fair KO has more than enough liquidity at other strikes to make it a viable trading option.
+The open interest was just lower here.
 However, SOXL offers way more bang for the buck and at a cheaper buying power cost.

-Moreover, suppose you were happy with the $0.19 offered by KO but wanted to avoid the hefty collateral price tag.
-With SOXL we can go all the way to the 2 delta put at the $17 strike and still receive more in premium.
+Going further, suppose you were happy with the $0.19 offered by KO but wanted to avoid the hefty collateral price tag.
+With SOXL we could go all the way to the 2 delta put at the $17 strike and still receive more premium.
 The probability of the $17 strike put being OTM at expiration jumps to 93.07% and provides $0.23 in premium.
-That’s $1,700 in collateral vs Coca-Cola’s $6,600 for more premium.
+That’s $1,700 in collateral vs Coca-Cola’s $6,600.
+The trade off though is potentially owning KO shares vs owning SOXL shares.

 Key Drawback of Leveraged ETF’s for Options Traders

-Moving along, the key downside is the other side of the key benefit coin.
-We may have to own the leveraged ETF’s shares.
-This may or may not be a good decision, depending on the entry price.
-Leveraged ETF’s, just like there unlevered counterpart, can fall and stay down for years.
-Couple that with the performance drag inherent to levered ETF’s and we’re in a real pickle.
+Moving along, the key downside is the other side of the benefit coin.
+We may have to own leveraged shares.
+This may or may not be a good decision, depending on the entry price and the state of the market.
+Leveraged ETF’s, just like there unlevered counterparts can fall, and stay down for years.
+Couple that with the performance drag inherent to these products and we’re in a real pickle.

 Further, and this can’t be overstated, if the underlying ETF, such as Tesla in the case of TSLL were to ever experience a catastrophic 1 day decline it could spell the end for your TSLL holding.
 Meaning, you’ll lose everything in the investment.
 As an example, maybe Tesla announces Monday they’re bankrupt, TSLA would crater and thus TSLL.
 Possibly to a point of no return.
 Again, the risks to leveraged ETF’s are real even if the probability of occurrence is low.